 Evil is obviously a strong word, and of course since regions have no effect on compiled code, they can’t directly have any impact on the software you’re creating.
-However, I do think it is at least fair to say that regions often represent “code smells.”
-That is, areas of your code that may be worth investigating to see if there is rotten code that needs to be cleaned up.
+However, I do think it is at least fair to say that regions often represent “code smells.” (learn more about code smalls and how to fix them) That is, areas of your code that may be worth investigating to see if there is rotten code that needs to be cleaned up.
 Why do some, including me, tend to feel this way?
 Because regions are often a symptom of underlying problems with the code itself.
 Regions do two things:

 - Provide a single-line comment

 - Wrap some number of lines of code and allow it to be hidden on demand

 - The intent of the code is unclear

 - The code is too long to quickly understand at a glance

 - You prefer an “outline view” of classes so you can drill into each category of member when you dig into a class

 In the case of items 1 through 3, regions are covering up problems.